 Trade in agricultural products has consequently always been more restricted than trade in industrial products, and no industrial country allows free and unhindered agricultural commerce.
 The American Government, for example, guarantees its farmers' income and protects its agriculture by means of the income support system and quantitative import restrictions on many products.
-The U.S. maintains quotas or asks for "voluntary" restraint by the exporting ocuntries on sixteen products, including wheat, sugar, cotton and most milk products.
+The United States maintains quotas or asks for "voluntary" restraint by the exporting countries on 16 products, including wheat, sugar, cotton, and most milk products.
 The restrictions are applied under a 1955 derogation clause in the GATT rules, which allows the United States to restrict imports of most agricultural products.
-According to GATT studies, nearly one half of American agricultural production is shielded through these quantitative restrictions.
+According to GATT studies, nearly one half of American agricultural porduction is shielded through these quantitative restrictions.

-The Community uses a different system to guarantee agricultural income.
-For some important commodities such as wheat, maize and milk products, farmers are given a guaranteed minimum price and a variable levy is applied to imports.
-Fixed import duties are applied to many other commodities, such as mutton, tobacco and fruits and vegetables.
-All the products covered by the common agricultural products, or 95% of total agricultural production are free of quantitative restrictions.
+The Community uses a different system to quarantee agricultural income.
+For some important commodities such as wheat, corn, and milk products, farmers are given a quaranteed minimum price and a variable levy is applied to imports.
+Fixed import duties are applied to many other commodities, such as mutton, tobacco, and fruits and vegetables.
+All the products covered by the common agricultural policy, or 95 per cent of total agricultural production, are free of quantitative restrictions.
 The only exception is fruit and vegetables which at certain times of the year are subject to timetables.
-Moreover, over 40% of American agricultural exports to the Community such as soyabeans and soya products which last year accounted for nearly \$800 million in sales in the Six and \$1,000 million in the Nine, today enter the Community free of any tariff or restriction.
-On the other hand, on 27 June 1973, the U.S. Department of Commerce announced a total embargo on exports of soyabeans and soyabean oilcakes and meal and on 3 July announced that export licences would be issued covering 50% of outstanding contracts for sovabeans and 40% for soyabean oilcake and meal.
-On 7 September, the Department of Commerce announced the liberalisation of export restrictions on all the agricultural commodities affected.
+Moreover, over 40 per cent of American agricultural exports to the Community such as soybeans and soy products which last year accounted for nearly \$800 million in sales in the Six and \$1.000 billion in the Nine, today enter the Community free of any tariff or restriction.
+On the other hand, on June 27, 1973, the US Department of Commerce announced a total embargo on exports of soybeans and soybean oil cakes and meal and on July 3 announced that export licenses would be issued covering 50 per cent of outstanding contracts for soybeans and 40 per cent for soybean oil cake and meal.
+On September 7, the Department of Commerce announced the liberalization of export restrictions on all the agricultural commodities affected.

 More important than the method of income support for agricultural workers, however, is the result.
 An independent study in 1971 estimated that the Community supported each farmer to the tune of some \$860 annually.
-The corresponding figure for the U.S. was \$1,3201.
+The corresponding figure for the United States was \$1,320.

 European agriculture, finally, must be viewed in its social context.

-Although the green revolution has reached Europe in recent years, raising productivity in some areas and for rome products to levels comparable to those in the United States and Canada, European agriculture is by and large still backward by international standards.
-Too many workers are still tilling small inefficient farms that are incompatible with today's modern, mechanised agriculture.
+Although the "green revolution" has reached Europe in recent years, raising productivity in some areas and for some products to levels comparable to those in the United States and Canada, European agriculture is by and large still backward by international standards.
+Too many workers are still tilling small inefficient farms that are incompatible with today's modern, mechanized agriculture.